33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 You Won't Pull Out Your Hair As Much

 Sure, your demanding job can contribute to chronic stress levels, but so too does your diet.
-Just take a look at these 22 Best and Worst Foods For Stress.
+Just take a look at these best foods for stress.
 Many of the foods that worsen stress levels are the same foods that stifle your weight loss progress, while the foods that alleviate stress are those you'd eat during your slim-down journey.
 For example, foods high in refined sugar—like soda or ice cream—can increase levels of stress hormones like cortisol.
 These foods spike your blood sugar, then send it plummeting.
 As a result, your brain perceives these low blood-glucose levels as a life-threatening situation, it secretes more cortisol to trigger hunger yet again, and in turn, causes you to continue to feel stressed.

 You May Say 'See-Ya!'
 To Seasonal Allergy Suffering